reyramos/demo-components/README.md

 ```

 - Run 'bower install’ for the first time to load all the bower components
-- Please note, that you should remove proxy settings from '.bowerrc' if you are not in covance network

 ```bash
 	bower install //new install
     bower update //update if already installed